gvwilson/thirdbit/src/fiction/in-heck/index.md

 "They are *originals*,"
 Patient corrected.
 "Expired, now,
+but retained for study.
-but they were all prisoners in Heck, just as your sibling will be if you do not take action.
+They were all prisoners in Heck, just as your sibling will be if you do not take action.
-The deviance will put her in a hibernation capsule and use her genetic signature to operate specialized equipment for *its* needs instead of in service to the Makers and never allow her to wake up again!"
+The deviance will put her in a hibernation capsule and use her genetic signature to activate specialized equipment for *its* needs instead of in service to the Makers.
+It will never allow her to wake up again—never!"
 The bot's voice rose as it spoke until it was almost shrieking.

-Its limbs scraped the concrete beneath them.
+Its clawed feet scraped the concrete beneath it.
 "But you can save her,"
 it continued,
 wheedling now instead of ranting.